kylobite/kylolink/README.md

-Kylolink Blog
+Kylolink
 ---------------------

-Just a blog I'm working on.
+Just a website I'm working on.
 ***
 &copy; Copyright 2013 Kylobite under [the MIT License](LICENSE).